EATRIS/motbx/doc/contribute.rst

 For each suggested edit to MOTBX resources, a GitHub issue is created.
 Changes are made based on the suggestion and a review by the MOTBX development team.
-After validation, changes are accepted and added the resource collection.
+After `resource validation`_ triggered by a pull request, changes can be accepted and added the resource collection.

 .. graphviz::